 CNDLS is pleased to offer a variety of workshops and programs to the Georgetown community listed on the calendar below.
 Our calendar also features programming offered by our campus partners.
 To access a full list of each month’s offerings, please click on the month listed to the left of this page.
 To have your teaching & learning-related events added to this calendar, please reach out to email@example.com and we will do our best to accommodate your request.
 We look forward to seeing you at a future event!

-This workshop is meant for Graduate Students who are tasked to teach in a lab or recitation setting.
+Join us on Tuesday, December 7 from 12:30 pm - 1:45 pm on Zoom.
+The workshop is meant for Graduate Students tasked to teach in a lab or recitation setting.
 Within this workshop, we will model different teaching modalities in classes of this nature.
 We will then discuss research-informed best practices and practical advice on using these different modalities in order to build a dynamic session and provide an active learning environment in STEM classes.
-TLDR: Learn how to teach lab and recitations well!
-PLEASE NOTE: The normal registration form does not have this workshop listed.
-Please email us, or check our Facebook or Twitter pages, for the specific link.

 from recent events